National Institute of Technology, Rourkela: Rankings

 NIT Rourkela was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2023 and 251-300 in Asia for 2022.
 In India it was ranked 19th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.
 The QS World University Rankings ranked NIT Rourkela 317th in Asia in 2025.

 Student life

 HackNITR

 HackNITR is a yearly hackathon event organised in NIT Rourkela.
 It is the largest student run hackathon of India.
 The first event dates back to 2019.
 HackNITR 4.0 took place in January 2023 and it received 5200+ registration from 500+ colleges and 30+ countries across the globe.
 Overall 336 projects were submitted in HackNITR 4.0.
 HackNITR is organised by students from Google Developer Student Clubs (GDSC) NIT Rourkela in collaboration with OpenCode, Opensource community of NITR.

 TEDxNITRourkela

-TEDxNITRourkela is an independently organised TED event, under a license by from TED Conferences LLC.
+TEDxNITRourkela is an independently organised TED event, under a license from TED Conferences LLC.
 It was organised for the first time in 2011 and again in the following year, 2012.
 After a long gap, TEDxNITRourkela has been organised on 13 and 14 March 2021 by a team of students from NITR, led by Abel Mathew and Rutaj Dash.